How to Paint Countertops & What You NEED to Know First

 We successfully used a countertop paint kit to get the EXACT look we wanted.
 I love how our kitchen counters turned out so much that I have since used the same method to paint the countertops in both of our daughter's bathrooms and our colorful, modern laundry room.

-Now that we have lived with the painted kitchen countertops for nearly 2 years, I am ready to share my unbiased review, tips & tricks as well as the full tutorial for how to do it yourself.
+In this post, I'm sharing my unbiased review, tips & tricks as well as the full tutorial for how to do it yourself.

 Is Painting Countertops a Good Idea?